This article will touch on motor vehicle fuels and how changes effect our vintage motorcycles.

 These FFV’s and South American vehicles have all been specifically designed to accommodate the use of these high concentrations of ethanol.
+We don’t recommend use of over 10% ethanol fuel in vehicles not designed for it.
+Damage to plastic and rubber components could result in a fire hazard.

 Advantages and Disadvantages